freakycheesy/Viva-Libre/README.md

-*Currently support the steam version of wobbly life (if you wanna help out on any version regardless of modding expirence or not, dm me on discord @freakycheesy)
+*Currently supports the steam version of wobbly life (if you wanna help out on any version regardless of modding expirence or not, dm me on discord @freakycheesy)